Skip to content

 Is GitHub Copilot better than Cursor?

 Not universally.
 GitHub Copilot is better for organizations that want AI inside familiar enterprise workflows, while Cursor is usually stronger for AI-first coding, multi-file refactors, and agent-style development.
+The practical answer depends on your context: if your organization has already approved Copilot and you use JetBrains, Copilot is the clear choice.
+If you are a solo developer or small team willing to use a VS Code fork, Cursor offers a more powerful AI coding experience.

 The Verdict